enguehard/enguehard.tf/content/event/workshop collider/index.md

 ---
-title: Example Talk
+title: Advanced Methods Workshop

-event: Wowchemy Conference
+event: Advanced Methods Workshop
 event_url: https://example.org

-location: Wowchemy HQ
+location: ENS de Lyon
 address:
-  street: 450 Serra Mall
+  street: 15 parvis Descartes
-  city: Stanford
+  city: Lyon
-  region: CA
+  region:
-  postcode: '94305'
+  postcode: '69007'
-  country: United States
+  country: France

-summary: An example talk using Wowchemy's Markdown slides feature.
+summary: Workshop on Advanced Methods for Data Collection and Use.
-abstract: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellusac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.'
+abstract: 'The workshop will bring together about eight speakers who contribute to pushing the research frontier in data collection and use with advanced methods.
+There will be one session on tabular data (including OCR/HTR and table recognition), and one session on spatial data (including remote sensing and map recognition).'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2030-06-01T13:00:00Z'
+date: '2023-09-014T12:00:00Z'
-date_end: '2030-06-01T15:00:00Z'
+date_end: '2030-09-015T14:00:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).